Taking A Stand: New Beginnings

 Painting over the past is harder than it looks.
 For criminologist Dar Montgomery,

-taking a stand and a fresh coat of paint are the first steps toward a new beginning.
+taking a stand and a fresh coat of paint are her first steps toward a new beginning.

 She reached past Logan to pour coffee into her cup, then refilled his mug without asking.
 “I was thinking we might need some house rules—so it doesn’t turn into a frat house.”
 Without a response from Logan, she pushed on.
 “One: basement stays locked unless you or Malik are down there.
-If Malik wants to stay down there, he takes the room with the window—safety and all that.”
+If Malik wants to stay down there, he takes one of the rooms with a window—safety and all that.”
 A soft porcelain clink as she tapped the pot against his cup, then set it back on the warmer.
 “And two: my office stays locked unless I’m in it.”

 Hoping the caffeine would give her courage, Dar took a sip of coffee.
-With the decision made, relief bloomed in her chest; she exhaled like a valve releasing pressure.
-“And…can you paint Zoe’s old room?
+With the decision made, relief bloomed in her chest; she exhaled slowly, her shoulders dropping an inch.
+“And…can you paint Zoe’s room?
 Cover the mural?
 We could donate the furniture and get something better suited to…Rhys, I guess.
 Or…whoever.”

 Logan’s body tensed, but he maintained his composure, staring at the coffee in his mug without flinching.
-Something in his chest tightened.
+Something in his gut twisted.
 He didn’t look towards the stairs.
 Instead, he rested a hand atop his mug, drumming once against the ceramic.
 He nodded.
 “Yeah.
 I can paint it.
 I’ll get it done today, before Rhys gets back—man’s got enough ghosts without unicorns and glow-in-the-dark stars overhead.”
-Something’s changed.
+The request felt like a fault line shifting beneath them.

 Dar’s throat tightened—not from pain, but from its sudden absence.
 Tears stung behind her eyes.
 She blinked, then blinked again, as if to reset the conversation.
 With a decisive clack, her mug hit the counter.
 She gripped a dish towel and folded it under her palms.
 “Right.”
 Her voice came out coarse, but it steadied.
 She studied him past the sunglasses and the scar, seeing the kid who used to pick open her school locker and slip in chocolate bars and handwritten bad jokes.
 “Right.
 Good.”
 Fighting the urge to embrace him, Dar moved close enough to feel his chest against her shoulder.

 The comfortable weight was familiar.
 Logan always stood still when she needed to lean in, letting her settle her forehead against his shoulder.
-His hand twitched, like it wanted to rise, but he kept it wrapped around the mug instead.
+His jaw tightened, the only sign he’d noticed, but he kept his eyes forward and his hand wrapped around the mug.
 One breath.
 Two.
 Then she pulled away, and he exhaled through his nose.

 “Thank you,” she said, barely audible as she withdrew, rubbing her eyelids as if to clear something.